 - Objective

 - Design

 - Setting

 - Patients/Participants

-- Interventions

-- Main Outcome Measure(s)
+- Methods

 - Results

 - Conclusion

-See Haynes, Mulrow, Huth, Altman, and Gardner (1990) for more information on abstracts.
+See Haynes, Mulrow, Huth, Altman, and Gardner (1990) for more information on research abstracts.

 Abstracts for In Review Articles.
 Enclose an abstract of no more than 200 words, using the following headings: